alex-strobel/DPP-LabManual/GitHub-and-renv.md

 Here, the `renv` package comes into play:
 It stores the R environment individual researchers were using when analyzing their data together with the data and the code.
-When researcher Z clones a project of researcher A that A has had managed by `renv`, Z will be using the exact R environment that A was using, regardless of whether Z has packages required for reproducing A's analyses at all or has different versions of that packages installed.
+When researcher Z clones a project of researcher A that A has had managed using `renv`, Z will be using the exact R environment that A was using, regardless of whether Z has packages required for reproducing A's analyses at all or has different versions of that packages installed.
-This option may even pay in a given workgroup where certain members update their R packages all the time and others do not.
+This option may even pay in a given workgroup where certain members tend to update their R packages all the time and others tend to do not.

 ### Why you should use the `here` package

 The `here` package has not been mentioned so far, but it is an important add-on to the collaboration routine suggested here.
-Say, you are working on a Mac and have your data locally stored in the folder "/Users/ales/R/ProjectX"
+Say, you are working on a Mac and have your data stored locally in a folder "/Users/ales/R/ProjectX"
 If you then put some file "QuestionnaireData.csv" in a subfolder named "/Data", normally your analysis script located in the subfolder "/Code" would include something like

 `df <- read.csv("/Users/alex/R/ProjectX/Data/QuestionnaireData.csv")`